microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 .\build.bat --config Debug --build --use_openvino $Device --build_csharp
 msbuild csharp\OnnxRuntime.CSharp.proj /p:OrtPackageId=Microsoft.ML.OnnxRuntime.Openvino /p:Configuration=Debug /t:CreatePackage
 ```
+The msbuild log will show the paths of the nuget packages created.

 2. Linux

 We currently do not have a process to build directly in Linux.
 But we can
-copy shared library libonnxruntime.so to onnxruntime repository in windows
+copy shared library libonnxruntime.so to onnxruntime source repository in windows
-and execute the same commands above to get custom nuget package for linux
+and execute the same commands above to get custom nuget package for linux.
+Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and
+Microsoft.ML.OnnxRuntime.Openvino.

 On Linux Machine
 ```